早稲田文学編集室

 Translated by Michael Staley

-Within the short span of a few years, he has achieved much acclaim.
-In 2010 his novel Suri (The Thief) won the Kenzaburo Oe Prize, awarded by the Nobel Laureate himself.
+In 2010 his novel Suri ("The Thief") won The Oe Kenzaburo Prize, awarded by the Nobel Laureate himself.
 Oe described the novel as, "A work done by a writer who realizes the possibilities of introducing the contemporary perspective into the form of todays novel writing."

 Nakamura has been translated into various languages and The Thief will be published by Soho Press (N.Y.) in March 2012.